 As we explain in this post, there are many great things about choosing the WordPress web publishing software to build, manage and grow your business online.
 One of these is that WordPress makes it very easy to add content, expand your site’s functionality, and reconfigure your site’s layout with no web coding skills required.

-WordPress lets you easily insert, remove, and rearrange content from your website’s sidebar navigation menu (and header and footer sections, depending on what theme you use) using widgets.
+WordPress allows you to easily insert, delete, and reconfigure various types of content from your site’s sidebar navigation section (and header and footer sections, depending on what theme you use) using widgets.

 Once you know how to use widgets, you can easily add things to your site like: